-But, my sweet Lucy, always remember that you are special, and so is everyone else that you meet.
+Always remember that you are special, and so is everyone else that you meet.

 Instead of excluding or making fun of someone because they are different, look to see what is special about them and celebrate the differences you all have.
 Let them be a part of your life.
-I promise you Lucy – when you see what is special about others, and work together, really cool things will happen.
+I promise when you see what is special about others, and work together, really cool things will happen.

 In the end, I want you to always remember you are special, but so is everyone else you meet.
 We all have something magical to share, and this year I hope you and your friends take what makes you all special and make something really cool with it!